SzymonKaczmarek96/WMS/README.md

 .Hibernate
 .JUnit
 .Docker
+.Mockito

 ## Overview

 The Warehouse Management System simplifies the handling of check stock tasks in warehouses.
-It leverages Java, Spring Boot, Hibernate, JUnit, and Docker to ensure robustness, scalability, and ease of testing and deployment..
+It leverages Java, Spring Boot, Hibernate, JUnit,Mockito and Docker to ensure robustness, scalability, and ease of testing and deployment..

 ### Project Structure